jyoung4242/articles/WFC/wfc.md

 <img src="image-14.png" alt="drawing"style="width:200px;height:200px"/>
 <img src="image-15.png" alt="drawing" style="width:200px;height:200px;"/><img src="image-17.png" alt="drawing" style="width:200px;height:200px;"/>

+One note on this example is that we have really limited the amount of different tiles that are being accessed, and you see this manifest itself in the entoropies of 3,4 consistently.
+The rules also are fairly permissive, which is why we don't see a huge variation of entropies.
+More tiles available, and more restrictive rules, will drive much more variation in the entropy scores that will be witnessed.

 ## Collisions

 What you will find with this algorithm that there maybe created a conflict where there is no available tiles to select based on the neighbors.
 This is called either a conflict or a collision, and can be handled in a couple different ways.

-On thought is to reset the map and try again.
+One thought is to reset the map and try again.
 From a process perspective, sometimes this is just the easiest/cheapest method to resolve the conflict.

-Another approach is to use a form of the command design pattern, and saving a stack of state that are taken over the course of the algorithms generation, and upon reaching a collision, 'backtrack' a bit and retry and generate again from a previous point.
+Another approach is to use a form of the command design pattern, and saving a stack of state snapshots that are captured during each step of the algorithms iteration, and upon reaching a collision, 'backtrack' a bit and retry and generate again from a previous point.
 The command design pattern essentially unlocks the undo button for an algorithm, and allows for this.

 # Demo Application